meshcloud/meshcloud-docs/docs/administration.building-blocks.md

   shown to any users.
 Also meshStack only has very limited access to this secret.
 Only once Terraform gets executed, the secret is decrypted.

+#### Input Types

+We support the following types of inputs:

+- String
+- Number
+- Boolean
+- Single Select
+- File (this will place a file in the working directory of Terraform.
+The name of the input will be used as the filename.
+Usually you can use a relative path to access the provided file like ./FILENAME.)

+In the future we also plan to have more complex types such as LIST and MAP as well.

+#### User Permissions

+On top of all the input types described above there is also a special kind of input where you receive all assigned project users & roles.
-We support different types of inputs, the basic types are STRING, NUMBER and BOOLEAN.
-There will be more complex types like LIST and MAP coming as well.
-For now, there is an exception for the source "User Permissions".
-It already provides a LIST of objects to the Building Block, with a JSON structure that looks like this:
+This input is called "User Permissions" and it has to be selected under "Source -> User Permissions".
+This can be useful to provide users with access to certain resources in a platform.
+It provides a list of objects to the Building Block, with a JSON structure that looks like this:

 ```json
 [